ibm-satellite/academy-labs/aws/aws-add-hosts.md

    aws ec2 describe-instances --filters "Name=tag:Name,Values=svc-spare-host" --query 'Reservations[*].Instances[*].PublicIpAddress'
    ```

-   You should now have 2 public IPs for your spare hosts
+   You should now have 2 public IPs for your spare hosts, **please note the hostnames and public IP addresses!**

-1. Enable SSH in default AWS Security Group
+8. Enable SSH in default AWS Security Group

    Because the Satellite Terraform Template does not enable SSH we need to modify the existing VPC Security Group